No. 41: Glenn Davis

 Davis also had to fulfill his military obligation, serving in Korea, which means that while he was drafted by the NFL’s Detroit Lions, second overall in the ’47 event, he had to put that off.

 He would join the star-studded Los Angeles Rams for the 1950 season and kept wearing No. 41 once his obligation ended.
-Now listed at 5-foot-11 and 171 pounds at age 25, and despite the residuals of that knee injury, he was named to the Pro Bowl after a season where he ran for 416 yards on 88 carries and caught 42 passes for 592 yards, combining for seven touchdown.
+Now listed at 5-foot-11 and 171 pounds at age 25, and despite the residuals of that knee injury, Davis was named to the Pro Bowl after a season where he ran for 416 yards on 88 carries and caught 42 passes for 592 yards, combining for seven touchdown.

 In the 1950 NFL Championship Game on Christmas Eve, Davis scored on an 82-yard pass from Bob Waterfield for the first play after the opening kickoff in an eventual 30-28 loss to the Cleveland Browns in Cleveland, secured by Lou Groza’s 16-yard field goal with 28 seconds left.
 Davis had six yards rushing on six carries and one punt return for 14 yards.